Georgian nationalism: Emergence

 Despite their advocacy of ethnic culture and demographic grievances over Russian and Armenian dominance in Georgia's urban centers, a program of the early Georgian nationalists was inclusive and preferred non-confrontational approach to inter-ethnic issues.
 Some of them, such as Niko Nikoladze, envisaged the creation of a free, decentralized, and self-governing federation of the Caucasian peoples based on the principle of ethnically proportional representation.

 The idea of Caucasian federation within the reformed Russian state was also voiced by the ideologues of Georgian social democracy, who came to dominate Georgian political landscape by the closing years of the 19th century.
 Initially, the Georgian Social Democrats were opposed to nationalism and viewed it as a rival ideology, but they remained proponents of self-determination.
 In the words of the historian Stephen F. Jones, "it was socialism in Georgian colors with priority given to the defense of national culture."
 The Georgian social-democrats were very active in all-Russian socialist movement and after its split in 1905 sided with the Menshevik faction adhering to relatively liberal ideas of their Western European colleagues.

 Meanwhile, in Geneva, Georgian emigres formed "Free Georgia" group, which published the newspaper with the same name and openly called for the Georgian independence.
-It often featured the articles of Socialist-Federalists and National Democrats.
+It often featured the articles of Socialist-Federalists and National Democrats, two major Georgian nationalist groups.
 In one of its issues in 1914, it read:

 For a nation, the state is the only weapon for self-defense.
 The history of the past confirms that Georgians have the ability to form their own state and manage it.
 We have survived invasions of numerous enemies and preserved our statehood until 19th century.
 The Georgians did not accept losing their statehood, they immediately began fighting against Russian Tsarism.
 After successfully ending this battle and restoring national statehood, Georgian people will evenly settle on its historical land and will achieve many successes in economics and cultural development as well.